pkErbynn/design-pattern-java/README.md

 ### 7. Proxy Pattern
 This pattern provides a rep for another object in order to control the client's access to it

+### Adapter vs Bridge
+* bot promote flex by providing a level of abstraction
+* but
+    - adapter focuses on resolving incompatibilities b/n two existing classes/interfaces
+        - makes things work after design
+    - bridge focuses on bridging an abstraction and its(potential numerous) implementations, providing stable interface to client to vary implementations
+        - used upfront when abstractions must have several implementations
+### Composite vs Decorator
+* decorator: adds responsibility to object without subclassing
+* composite: treats multiple related objects uniformly as one

+### 8. Chain of Responsibility
+* this pattern avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle request
+    * chains the receiving obj and pass the request along the chain until an obj handles it
+* processes series of object one by one (in a sequential manner)

+how
+* after one process is done, if anything is still pending, it is forwarded to the next object in the chain
+    * each receiver contains a reference to another receiver

+TODO: challenge implementation